- Brand name

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

-- Medicines for heart conditions
+- Medicines for heart condition

 - Iron medications